New York couple missing in Dominican Republic believed to be dead

 The New York couple who went missing while on vacation in the Dominican Republic last month are believed to be dead after their rental car dropped off a coastal highway, police said Tuesday.

-Orlando Moore, 40, and his girlfriend, Portia Ravenelle, 52, were due to return from their Caribbean vacation on March 27, Moore's family said Monday.
+Orlando Moore and his girlfriend, Portia Ravenelle, were due to return from their Caribbean vacation on March 27, Moore's family said Monday.

 But the Mount Vernon couple never made their flight home, and their car was still sitting at Newark Liberty International Airport in New Jersey, where they had left it on March 23.